saifeemustafaq/mentorship/cohort_2/nachiketshinde2001@outlook.com/Nachiket_Shinde_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 - Today i attend the webinar of Bootcamp with Cloud Services by amzaon In that they give a prical knowledge about virtual machine with linux

+## 30 June

+- Today i attend the webinar of BootCamp with Cloid platform
+ - I solve the hackrank problem in python